 Chemo can make you feel very tired, sick to your stomach, and cause your hair to fall out.
 But these problems go away after treatment ends.

 There are ways to treat most chemo side effects.
 If you have side effects, be sure to talk to your cancer care team so they can help.

-There are some newer drug treatments called “targeted therapy” that may be used for certain types of thyroid cancer.
+There are some newer drug treatments called targeted therapy that may be used for certain types of thyroid cancer.
 This is not the same as chemo because these drugs affect mainly cancer cells and not normal cells in the body.
 They may work even if other treatment doesn’t.
-They may cause fewer side effects.

-If all or part of the thyroid gland is taken out with surgery or destroyed with radiation, you will need to take pills of thyroid hormone to replace the missing thyroid hormones your body needs.
+If all or part of the thyroid gland is taken out with surgery or destroyed with radiation, you will need to take thyroid hormone pills to replace the missing thyroid hormones your body needs.

 Taking higher doses of thyroid hormone may also help keep some kinds of thyroid cancer from coming back.